Highway to Hypergrowth: Is Your SaaS Growing Fast Enough?

 1. What it takes to be a public company

-The analysis implies that it takes a run rate ARR (Annual Recurring Revenue) of a minimum of $100 million at the IPO time while still maintaining a growth rate of 25% or more in the coming year.
+The analysis implies that it takes a revenue run rate of a minimum of $100 million at the IPO time while still maintaining a growth rate of 25% or more in the coming year.
 SaaS companies are valued off a multiple of their revenue, and companies need to be of a certain size for the public markets to take notice.

 If we look at the analysis of SaaS IPOs in the 2018-20 period, most companies had ARR between $150M – $250M, and none had ARR less than $100M.

 As revenue increases, the growth rates fall.
 But predictably so.
 As a rule of thumb, in any given year, the growth rate of best-in-class SaaS companies is between 80-85 % of the prior year’s growth rate.
 This is called growth persistence.
 It means that the growth rate of this year is highly predictive of the coming years.

 So does it mean that if your growth rate is on the same trajectory as the Mendoza Line, you are on the path to hypergrowth?